| Shropshire Union CanalShropshire Union Canal History

 north of Wolverhampton, where it leaves the Staffordshire & Worcestershire Canal (through which it

+linked into the Birmingham Canal Navigations).
 Travelling north west the canal passes Brewood (pronounced "brood" or "brewed") where there

 is a boat yard and linear marina.
 Brewood is also well known for its strange story regarding "Window Tax".